What Causes Snoring?

-According to the American Academy of Sleep Medicine (AASM), habitual snoring occurs in 40% of adult men, 24% of adult women, and up to 12% of children.
+Snoring is a familiar sleep disruption, often caused by airflow narrowing as you breathe at night.
+According to the American Academy of Sleep Medicine, frequent snoring occurs in 40% of adult men, 24% of adult women, and up to 12% of children.
 These numbers generally increase with age.

 Snoring can occur at any point during the breathing cycle, while inhaling or exhaling.
-Although it is not harmful, there are some cases where snoring may indicate the presence of a potential illness.
-Learning about the factors that cause snoring can help you decide whether it may be helpful to talk to a doctor about your sleep health.
+Although it isn't harmful, there are some cases where snoring may indicate a potential health condition like sleep apnea.
+Learning about what causes snoring can help you decide whether it may be helpful to talk to a doctor about your sleep health.

 Obstructive Sleep Apnea

-In other words, a person with obstructive sleep apnea may have impaired breathing due to the partial or complete closure of the airway.
-Obstructed breathing can lead to a number of symptoms, with loud and habitual snoring being the most common.
+Obstructed breathing can lead to a number of symptoms, with loud, frequent snoring being the most common.
 In fact, researchers have found that louder and more intense snoring correlates with more severe types of OSA.

 Other symptoms of obstructive sleep apnea include: